keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/index.md

 - `field` (required, string) --- path to the key which contains the value with total number of items

 The two options are **mutually exclusive**, but one of them is required.
 In both cases, the total number of items may not be honored exactly.
-If the total amount is not divisible by the page size, then the left over from the last page (if any) is extracted too (see example [EX127](https://github.com/keboola/generic-extractor/tree/master/doc/examples/127-pagination-stop-field)).
+If the total amount is not divisible by the page size, then the leftover from the last page (if any) is extracted too (see example [EX127](https://github.com/keboola/generic-extractor/tree/master/doc/examples/127-pagination-stop-field)).
 This is an example or the `limitStop` setting: